Winter 2026

-Digital art can help us reach wider, more inclusive audiences to tell stories, capture emotions, and engage with the pressing issues of our time.
-This fully online Capstone examines how humans live with, utilize, and treat nonhuman animals in everyday life.
-Students will reflect on their identities and strengths in a collaborative setting to research and create a digital art project that our community partner can use to increase empathy for nonhuman animals and support its mission.
-Through discussions, videos, readings, and a final project, students will explore the complexities of human-animal interactions through a critical lens and identify meaningful steps they can take to promote kindness and empathy.
+Digital art can help us reach wider, more inclusive audiences to tell stories, capture emotions, and grapple with the issues of our time.
+This fully online Capstone examines how humans live with, utilize, and treat nonhuman animals in their everyday lives.
+Students will reflect on their identities and skills in a collaborative setting to research and create a digital art project that our community partner can use to increase empathy for nonhumans and advance its wildlife conservation work.
+Through discussions, videos, readings, and a final project, students will explore the complexities of human/animal interactions through a critical lens and will be able to identify the steps they can take to increase kindness and empathy for others.
 They will be a voice for the voiceless, as empowered change agents making a difference in the lives of both human and nonhuman animals.
 Please Note: This is not an art-practice class.
-Digital art skills are helpful but not required.

 Kimberly Mukobi